scross92/CPHL-NextStrain-Training-2025/Exercises/Case_Study_Exercise_CCHF.md

 ```
 This now has created a text file of all the Pathoplexus associated strain names.
 This can now be added to the metadata file.
 We are going to make a new metadata file.
 Typically, in best practice, this is done in a CLI format.
 However, for ease of this training, we will go ahead and do this in a new excel file.
 However, we want to be **very** careful in how it is being named.

-1. Make a new excel file, but then "Save As" as a tab delimited file.
+1. Open a new excel file, and "Save As" "metadata_example" AND as a tab delimited file.
 This by default uses .txt but we want .tsv
-2. Rename the file in your Finder window as metadata.tsv.
+2. Rename the file in your Finder window from "metadata_example.txt" to "metadata_example.tsv".
 If it asks to override the extension, just select yes
 3. Close the old file just to be safe and reopen the new metadata.tsv file

-Now that we have a new metadata.tsv file open, we are going to transfer over metadata from the Pathoplexus metadata file.
+Now that we have a new metadata_example.tsv file open, we are going to transfer over metadata from the Pathoplexus metadata file.
 It has some great information, but just named in a way that doesn't totally match what we would expect to use for Nextstrain.

 Make the following column headers:
 1. strain